-In laser wheel alignment, sensors are mounted on the wheels of the vehicle to determine the exact position of the wheels and send the data to the wheel aligner.
-Based on the transmitted vehicle data compared to the manufacturer's data on the correct positioning of the wheels for the corresponding vehicle type, the computer then evaluates whether a correction must be made.
+In laser wheel alignment, sensors are attached to the wheels of the vehicle to determine the exact position of the wheels and send the data to the wheel aligner.
+Using the transmitted vehicle data in comparison with the manufacturer´s data on the correct positioning of the wheels on the corresponding vehicle type, the computer then evaluates whether a correction needs to be made.

-In 3D wheel alignment, in addition to attaching sensors and transmitting the corresponding position data, images from the vehicle are also transmitted to the wheel aligner using a camera.
-The images from the camera are converted by the 3D wheel aligner into a three-dimensional model, which the vehicle specialist can view and analyze on the screen of the wheel aligner.
-By aligning with the manufacturer data, weak points and misalignments of wheels and axle are quickly detected by the wheel aligner and can be remedied quickly with this method.
+In 3D wheel alignment, in addition to attaching sensors and transmitting the corresponding position data, images of the vehicle are also transmitted to the wheel aligner with the aid of a camera.
+The images from the camera are then converted by the 3D wheel aligner into a three-dimensional model that the automotive expert can view and analyse on the screen of the wheel aligner.
+Through a comparison with the manufacturer´s data, weak points and malpositions of wheels and axles are quickly detected by the wheel aligner and can be quickly corrected using this method.

 Order wheel aligners for workshop use online now

 For workshops that carry out wheel alignment quite frequently, it is worthwhile purchasing a 3D wheel aligner, as wheel alignment can be carried out more quickly and with maximum precision.
 The online shop of RP-TOOLS offers both 3D wheel aligners and laser gauges for all common vehicle types.
 In addition, you will of course find many other tools and consumables for your everyday workshop life.
 Browse also our range of workshop equipment: From lifting technology to tire service to brake maintenance - with RP-TOOLS you are always at the right address!